I used the Foreo Bear every day for a month: here’s what happened

 “I honestly look 10 years younger,” says EliteGirl, who apparently now looks like she did in her 30s.
 Imagine!

 “I look more sculpted, taught and defined just after one go,” says Olivia, who, OK, on closer inspection appears to actually work for the website I found these on.
 Kinda wish I’d noticed that a few weeks ago, tbh.
 But still.
 All of these women couldn’t possibly be wrong, could they?
-Your intrepid reporter decided to take one for the team and find out.
+Your intrepid reporter decided to take one for the team and find out by writing a Foreo Bear review of her own.
 First though:

 What is the Foreo Bear?